sebapersson/petab_sciml/docs/src/format.md

 ### [YAML Network file format](@id YAML_net_format)

 The `petab_sciml` library provides a YAML neural network file format for model exchange.
 The YAML format follows PyTorch conventions for layer names and arguments.

+!!! tip "For users: Define models in PyTorch"
-While YAML network files can be written manually, it is recommended approach to define a PyTorch `nn.Module` and use the `petab_sciml` library to automatically generate the YAML representation (see tutorials).
+    The recommended approach to create a YAML network file is to first define a PyTorch model (`torch.nn.Module`) and use the Python `petab_sciml` library to export this to the YAML format.
+See the tutorials for examples of this.

 TODO: Add scheme in future PR.